GenoML/old_genoml_site/docs/contribute.md

 This project started as some friends / collaborators making something to make their own projects more efficient.
 We hope this helps others in their work.

 This project is maintained by a dedicated group of people.
 We always look forward to working with new collaborators, hearing new ideas and getting feedback on what we have done (or what you are planning to do).
-Please join the discussion at [insert forum link] or hit us up on [twitter](https://twitter.com/geno_ml), would be great to hear from you!
+Please join the discussion and hit us up on [twitter](https://twitter.com/geno_ml), would be great to hear from you!

 ### Get involved